Terraform the Hard Way

 -backend-config="region=us-east-2"

 Alternatively, a CloudFormation template that owns the bucket forever.
-But the problem with this is that it leads to a different IaC tool managing the foundation of your IaC — its own update path, its own drift behavior, its own bus factor.
-And it isn't a one-shot operation, even though it gets treated like one: if you actually want reproducible environments, you bootstrap state every time you spin up a new one — which means this should be a first-class concept in how you manage Terraform, not a brittle script.
-When it isn't, teams quietly take the obvious shortcut and reuse a single state bucket across every environment, which works fine until somebody asks about blast radius or compliance scoping.
+That puts a different IaC tool in charge of the foundation of your IaC, with its own update path, its own drift behavior, and its own bus factor.
+The shell-script alternative gets treated as a one-shot, even though reproducible environments imply running it again every time you spin up a new one — which makes bootstrap a first-class concept rather than a one-off script.
+In practice, teams reuse a single state bucket across every environment, which works until blast radius or compliance scoping comes up.

 6